AbinayaKadhirvel/BookManagement/README.md

     addNewUser
-      ✓ should not allow a user to be created if user already exists ✓ should allow a user to be created if user not already exists signInPage
+      ✓ should not allow a user to be created if user already exists ✓ should allow a user to be created if user not already exists addbooktouser
+      ✓ Should render bad request if bookid is not passed ✓ Should render bad request if usersession is not active ✓ Should render throw DB error
+      ✓ Should render throw DB error
+      ✓ Should add Book to user
+    signInPage
       ✓ should render index page
     signUpPage